nicevo/chat-bot/challenge-heroku.md

 We have a publicly available web service now!
 Sure, it's not a bot yet but we'll fix that in the next step.

-If one does a change to the code, for example renaming "time" to "now", and redeploy:
+#### Make a change to the app and update heroku

+Change something in the code, for example try renaming "time" to "now" in the `@application.route...` line, and update the app on heroku:

 ```
 heroku builds:create --app NAME_OF_YOUR_HEROKU_APPLICATION